STCollier/cymrite/docs/filesystem.md

 - Copies the contents of one file over to another

 #### Parameters:
-- `srcFilename`: a char pointer, `const char* srcFilename`, the source filename to copy the contents from
+- `srcFilename`: a char pointer, `const char* srcFilename`, the source filePath to copy the contents from
-- `destFilename`: a char pointer, `const char* destFilename`, the destination filename to write the contents to
+- `destFilename`: a char pointer, `const char* destFilename`, the destination filePath to write the contents to

 #### Returns:
 - Void